The two-edge connectivity survivable-network design problem in planar graphs: Basics

 \subsection{Vertex-connectivity basics}

 The observations in this section do not involve planarity.
 Although our results are for edge connectivity, we use vertex connectivity in Section~\ref{sec:structure-theorem} to simplify our proofs.

-Vertices $x$ and $y$ are {\em biconnected} (a.k.a.~two-vertex-connected) in a graph $H$ if $H$ contains two $x$-to-$y$ paths that do not share any internal vertices.
+Vertices $x$ and $y$ are {\em biconnected} (a.k.a.~two-vertex-connected) in a graph $H$ if $H$ contains two $x$-to-$y$ paths that do not share any internal vertices, or, equivalently, if there is a simple cycle in $H$ that contains both $x$ and $y$.
 For a subset $S$ of vertices of $H$, we say $H$ is {\em $S$-biconnected} if for every pair $x,y$ of vertices of $S$, $H$ contains a simple cycle through $x$ and $y$.
 We refer to the vertices of $S$ as {\em terminals}.

 \begin{lemma} A minimal $S$-biconnected graph is biconnected. \end{lemma}